CONTACT DERMATITIS, SKIN CONDITION, ITCHY SKIN

 Allergic contact dermatitis occurs when your skin comes in direct contact with an allergen.
 For instance, if you have a nickel allergy and your skin comes in contact with jewellery made with even a very small amount of nickel, you may develop red, bumpy, scaly, itchy or swollen skin at the point of contact.

-A recent recommendation was made in the interests of consumer health and in response to clinical data, which shows an increase in adverse skin reactions to Methylisothiazolinone (MIT or MI) which is used in cosmetic and personal care products, such as baby wipes.
+A recent recommendation was made in the interests of consumer health and in response to clinical data, which shows an increase in adverse skin reactions to Methylisothiazolinone (MIT or MI).
+This chemical is used in many cosmetic and personal care products, such as baby wipes.
 Working closely with the European Society for Contact Dermatitis, the European personal care association, Cosmetics Europe, issued an industry-wide recommendation to discontinue the use of the preservative MIT in personal care products.

 The Big Wipes Solution for allergic contact dermatitis

 Big Wipes anticipated these recommendations many years ago.
-Our formulation is preservative free and is mainly water-based, containing less than 0.5% alcohol.
+Our formulation is preservative free and is mainly water-based, containing no harmful chemicals and less than 0.5% alcohol.

 In addition to four powerful cleaning agents, Big Wipes contain four dermatologically tested skin conditioners: Aloe Vera, Lanolin, Vitamin E and Glycerine ‐ all helping to nourish and protect the skin.